bips-hb/bsscomparison/README.txt

     > source("masterscript.R")

-    The master script calls two types of scripts: interactive scripts to ask which kind of simulation you want to run and the scripts to run the selected simulations.
-You could also call each of the scripts manually via the master script.
-Since our simulation study is computationally challenging we also give the user the option to run examples of the simulation study (including an comparison of the results to the original ones) or just to generate the results based on the raw results provided by us.
+    The master script calls two types of scripts:
+    1. interactive scripts askin which simulations to run
+    2. the actual scripts to run the selected simulations.
+    You can also run each of the scripts manually via the master script.
+    Since our simulation study is computationally challenging we also give the user the option either to run examples of the simulation study (including an comparison of the results to the original ones) or to generate just the plots based on the raw results provided by us (see below for the links).

-    The master script contains 8 chapters:
+    The master script contains 8+1 chapters:

+    0.: Set-Up
-    0.: A set-up script to install the necessary packages.
+    A script to install the necessary packages.
 If you run into trouble installing the packages automatically via this script please install them manually.
+Please see our session info at the end of this README.

     I.: Run the simulation for the semi-synthetic setting